tanhuy998/context-js/README.md

 ### Group Global Contraints

-Global constraint will be applied to all a specific groups's name
+Global constraint will be applied to all a specific group name (no matter how groups are isolated in different routing context).

 ```js
 const {Route, BaseController, routingContext} = require('express-controller');